 Do you have joint pain?
 Millions of Americans do because of injury or the wear and tear of arthritis.
 At Potomac Podiatry Group in Woodbridge and Chantilly, your podiatrists evaluate cartilage problems in the ankles and offer restorative and reconstructive procedures to improve mobility and reduce pain.
-You may be a candidate for one of these innovative surgeries performed by Dr. Robert Toomey III and Dr. Vincent Bonini.
+You may be a candidate for one of these innovative surgeries performed by Dr. Vincent Bonini., Dr. Robert Toomey III, or Dr. Shruti Patel.

 No more pain